-The Banks's Code of Ethics provides guidance on transactions with related persons.
+The Bank's Code of Ethics provides guidance on transactions with related persons.
 Any transaction with a related person must be reviewed and approved by the full Board and determined to be "arm's length."
-John C. Orestis, who is a member of our Board of Directors, and his affiliates have two loans for approximately \$107 thousand with the Bank.
-All of the loans were current as of June 30, 2019.
+John C. Orestis, who is a member of our Board of Directors, and his affiliates have one loan for approximately \$86 thousand with the Bank.
+The loan was current as of June 30, 2020.
 All loans were made in the ordinary course of business under normal credit terms, including interest rates and collateral requirements prevailing at the time of origination for comparable transactions with other persons, and do not represent more than normal credit risk.